Frequently Asked Questions

 Do you have deals for students?

-Sure, if you can show a valid student card you get £5 off door price!
-Currently student tickets can only be purchased on the door.
+Sure, if you can show a valid student card you can purchase student tickets online!
 Please ensure you bring your valid student ID.
 This must display the name of your University along with your name, picture and expiry date.

 Do you have a dress code?

-We only ask that you don’t wear suits or tracksuits.
+We don’t require a dress code as such; we only ask that you don’t wear suits or tracksuits.
 Jeans, t-shirts and branded trainers are all fine.